MahmoudSoliman922/Linux-Server-Configuration/README.md

 Project IP: http://178.128.12.115/

-I have deploy the Item Catalog project to a linux server (Digital Ocean).
+I have deployed the Item Catalog project to a linux server (Digital Ocean).

 Github link to the Item catalog Project: https://github.com/MahmoudSoliman922/Item-list.git